jakeyjake88/RemindMe/README.md

 As a team leader, I want to be able to assign tasks to my team members and set reminders for them to complete the tasks, so that the project can stay on schedule.

 As a person with a busy schedule, I want to be able to set up recurring tasks, so that I can be reminded to do regular activities like taking medication, paying bills, and doing exercise.

+As a workout enthusiast, I want to be able to plan out my workouts so that I won't have to constantly reference alternatives websites, reducing my time in the gym.